 While for the better part of three years of analysis and well over 300+ articles on PoGO PvP, in 2022 I finally began an honest-to-goodness new article series diving into recommended “cores” to build a team around.
-And today, we’re looking back at another past format returning to PvP: Flying Cup (returning on Tuesday, May 3rd, at 1:00 p.m.
+And today, we’re looking back at another past format returning to GO Battle League: Flying Cup (returning on Wednesday, July 13th, at 1:00 p.m.
 PDT).

 What is a “core”, you ask?
 Simply a group of Pokémon that work well together on a team, often covering each other’s weaknesses and responding well to the bigger threats in a particular meta.
 Sometimes a core will be defined as three (or even more, in the case of “show six, play three” formats like The Silph Arena) Pokémon that synergize together, but usually we’re talking core duos.

-That all said… as with the recent return of Little Cup, where I spent most of the article discussing how to beat meta-defining Bronzor, I am going to do things a little differently than the standard Core Meltdown format for this Cup.
+That all said… I am going to do things a little differently than the standard Core Meltdown format for this Cup.
 Because there is again one all-consuming boogeyman in this meta that you’re likely to encounter on nearly every team out there, and also one very solid and versatile counter to that central Pokémon that is also likely to ever-present.

 So before we get into some corebreakers and cores, I want to focus on those two Pokémon in more of a “Nifty Or Thrifty”-esque writeup.

 Rock Throw | Rock Slide (& Ancient Power?)